 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information contained in the Pink Book of Legislation, we regret that we cannot be responsible for any errors.
 This guide is not intended to be a definitive statement of the law in England.
 If you require precise or detailed information on the legislation mentioned in this guide, or on the legal implications for you in particular, you should consult a professional legal adviser.

-- If you provide any sort of accommodation, serviced or self-catering, the Equality Act 2010 applies to you (this act replaces the Disability Discrimination Act).
+- If you provide any sort of accommodation, serviced or self-catering, the Equality Act 2010 applies to you.

 - The Act protects anyone who is disabled, is thought to be disabled or is associated with someone who is disabled.

 - The Act gives these people rights of access to goods, facilities and services (including tourist accommodation) and ensures that they are treated no less favourably than other customers.

 - You are also required to make reasonable adjustments to the way you deliver your services and to the physical features of your premises to make it easier for disabled guests to use them.

 The Equality Act 2010 was introduced to consolidate and strengthen all anti-discrimination legislation (including disability discrimination legislation).
 The Act builds on the Disability Discrimination Act 1995 (DDA) which gives disabled people rights of access to goods, facilities and services, which includes tourist accommodation, by specifically banning discrimination against people associated with disabled people (e.g. carers, friends and family) and people presumed to be disabled.
 These rights are enforceable by any individual through the Courts, if necessary.

 Does the Act apply to me?

 Yes: if you provide any sort of accommodation, serviced or self-catering, the Act applies to you.